Skip to main content

 Family name origins & meanings

-• English (common in Devon and Cornwall), Spanish (Julián), and German : from a personal name, Latin Iulianus, a derivative of Iulius (see Julius), which was borne by a number of early saints.
+English (common in Devon and Cornwall), Spanish (Julián), and German: from a personal name, Latin Iulianus, a derivative of Iulius (see Julius), which was borne by a number of early saints.
 In Middle English the name was borne in the same form by women, whence the modern girl’s name Gillian.

 Famous people who gave their babies this name

+According to Social Security Administration data, the name Julian has consistently remained popular in the United States, often ranking within the top 100 baby names.
 Julian, originally derived from the Roman name Julius, gained popularity in Medieval England and was even used as a unisex name.
-Popular people with the name include Julian, a 4th century Roman emperor and St. Julian the Hospitaller, the patron saint of travelers.
-More modern celebrities with the name include: Julian Bond, Julian Lennon (singer), Julian Barnes (novelist), and Julian Schnabel (painter/filmmaker).
+Popular people in history with this name include Julian, a 4th century Roman emperor and St. Julian the Hospitaller, the patron saint of travelers.

 Nicknames for Julian